 Wide Angle Hotspots

 If you want to capture the big stuff, then you should visit the Galapagos.
-It is known for whale sharks, schooling hammerheads, playful sea lions and many more large marine animals which will be a delight for a wide-angle photographer!
+It is known for whale sharks, schooling hammerheads, playful sea lions, and many more large marine animals, which will be a delight for a wide-angle photographer!
 Nothing can go wrong here.

 Another Wide Angle hot spot is in Mexico.
 The Socorro’s are the habitat of the world’s friendliest manta rays that welcome divers within 1m/3ft.
 You will also discover schooling hammerheads and humpback whales if you visit at the right time of the year.

-Tips to capture amazing underwater images:
+Tips for capturing amazing underwater images:

 Here are nine tips and techniques that will help you achieve unique underwater images effectively: